Self-Distilled Self-Supervised Representation Learning: Experiments

 \subsection{Implementation Details}

-\textbf{ViT Architecture} We adopt \kyv{the} sine-cosine variant \cite{vaswani2017attention} in 2-D for positional embedding and freeze \kyv{the} random initialized patch projector.
-We concatenate patch embedding with \kyv{a} learnable [CLS] token and add \kyv{its} positional embedding.
+\textbf{ViT Architecture} We adopt the sine-cosine variant \cite{vaswani2017attention} in 2-D for positional embedding and freeze the random initialized patch projector.
+We concatenate patch embedding with a learnable [CLS] token and add its positional embedding.
 The representations are outputs of [CLS] token after passing through each transformer block and the layer normalization layer \cite{ba2016layer}.

-\textbf{MLP Heads} Following \cite{chen2020simple, grill2020bootstrap}, projectors are 3-layer MLPs and predictors are 2-layer MLPs.
-Batch normalization \cite{ioffe2015batch} is applied to all output layers except BYOL and the hidden layers for all \kyv{methods}.
-The dimension of \kyv{the} hidden layer is 4096 for the last projector and all predictors, but 2048 for intermediate projectors. \kyv{All outputs have} 256 dimension.
-For frameworks using exponential moving average (EMA) teacher, the teacher's projector is updated using the student's projector via EMA.
+\textbf{MLP Heads} Following \cite{chen2020simple,grill2020bootstrap}, projectors and predictors are set as 3-layer MLPs and 2-layer MLPs, respectively.
+Batch normalization \cite{ioffe2015batch} is applied to all output layers except BYOL and the hidden layers for all methods.
+The dimension of the hidden layer is 4096 for the last projector and all predictors, but 2048 for intermediate projectors.
+All outputs have 256 dimension.
+For frameworks using an exponential moving average (EMA) teacher, the teacher's projector is updated using the student's projector via EMA.
 This is done in SDSSL as well using only the last projector.
+In ablation study, we show that the effects of intermediate projector according to the number of layers.

-\textbf{Hyper-parameter} We use AdamW \cite{loshchilov2017decoupled} as the optimizer and batch size of 1024 for ViT-B/16, and 4096 for ViT-S/32.
+\textbf{Hyper-parameter} We use AdamW \cite{loshchilov2017decoupled} as the optimizer and batch size of 4096 for ViT-S/32 and 1024 for ViT-S/16 \cite{touvron2021training} and ViT-B/16.
 Learning rate is 1.5e-4 for MoCo v3 and BYOL, 1.3e-4 for SimCLR.
 We also adopt learning rate warmup for 40 epochs and cosine decay after warmup \cite{goyal2017accurate}.
 Weight decay is 0.1.
-For $\alpha$, cosine scheduling \cite{loshchilov2016sgdr} is performed from 0$\sim$0.8 for ViT-B/16 and 0$\sim$0.6 for ViT-S/32.
+For $\alpha$, cosine scheduling \cite{loshchilov2016sgdr} is performed from 0$\sim$1.0.